Six Sigma

 Six Sigma (6σ) is a set of techniques and tools for process improvement.
 It was introduced by American engineer Bill Smith while working at Motorola in 1986.

 Six Sigma strategies seek to improve manufacturing quality by identifying and removing the causes of defects and minimizing variability in manufacturing and business processes.
 This is done by using empirical and statistical quality management methods and by hiring people who serve as Six Sigma experts.
 Each Six Sigma project follows a defined methodology and has specific value targets, such as reducing pollution or increasing customer satisfaction.

-The term Six Sigma originates from statistical modeling of manufacturing processes.
-The maturity of a manufacturing process can be described by a sigma rating indicating its yield or the percentage of defect-free products it creates—specifically, to within how many standard deviations of a normal distribution the fraction of defect-free outcomes corresponds.
+The term Six Sigma originates from statistical quality control, a reference to the fraction of a normal curve that lies within six standard deviations of the mean, used to represent a defect rate.